Frequently asked questions

 See emergency access procedures for details.

-What happens if Alpacon is down?
+What happens if Alpacon goes down?

 How are software updates handled?